advisors-excel-llc/AEConnect/Resources/docs/config/README.md

 Of course, you can create your own custom consumer if you'd like!
 See [Inbound Data from Salesforce](../inbound/README.md) for how to set that up.

+> **NOTE ABOUT LICENSES**
+>
+> There is a max limit of 5 object types for the standard CDC license with Salesforce.
+In order to subscribe to more
+> than 5 change events, you must purchase a license

+> **DEPRECATION NOTICE**
+>
+> In versions prior to 1.3.16, the `objects` node was where change event objects were set.
+As of 1.3.16, the
+> `change_events` node is now used.
+This was changed to allow for control over which objects are supposed to use CDC
+> and which are meant to be polled for.

 ```yaml
 # app/config.yml (or config/ae_connect.yaml if you're using flex)